-Blood’s Map of Birmingham and its Environs (1857) is now available to be viewed on this website.
-See the Brief History of Moseley page.
+Blood’s Map of Birmingham and its Environs (1857) is available to be viewed on the Brief History of Moseley page.

 The Birmingham Historic Landscape project is an online source that provides a dynamic representation of how land use in Birmingham has changed over the centuries, overlaying historic maps on to the present day street pattern.
 For further information see a presentation on Mapping Birmingham’s Historic Landscape from our evening talk on Tuesday 6th October and Brief Instructions on how to use Birmingham Historic Landscape mapping system.
 You can access the Birmingham City Council Historic Landscape Characterisation web page (with links to all the mapping pages) by clicking here.

 The History of Moseley

 Between 1850 and 1910 Moseley developed from a rural village centred around Moseley Hall and St Mary’s Church into a fashionable suburb with fine Victorian houses, many built in the arts and crafts style.
 To read more see a Brief History of Moseley.